Share a canvas app in Power Apps

-- You can share an app with a list of aliases, friendly names, or a combination of those (for example, Jane Doe <firstname.lastname@example.org>) if the items are separated by semi-colons.
+You can share an app with a list of aliases, friendly names, or a combination of those (for example, Meghan Holmes <firstname.lastname@example.org>) if the items are separated by semi-colons.
 If more than one person has the same name but different aliases, the first person found will be added to the list.
 A tooltip appears if a name or alias already has permission or can't be resolved.

-You can't share an app with a distribution group in your organization or with a user or group outside your organization.
+You can't share an app with a distribution group in your organization or with a group outside your organization.

-If you want to allow those with whom you're sharing the app to edit and share it (in addition to running it), select the Co-owner check box.
+If you want to allow the users to edit and share the app, select the Co-owner check box.